-Uncertainty over income tax treatments In accordance with IFRIC 23, the Bank assessed its uncertain tax treatments and concluded, based on its assessment of tax compliance and transfer pricing, that it is probable that the Tax Authorities will accept its uncertain tax treatment.
-The Interpretation did not have an effect on the Bank financial statements as of December 31, 2022 and 2021.
+Uncertainty over income tax treatments

+(i) In accordance with IFRIC 23, the BBVA Peru Group assessed its uncertain tax treatments and concluded, based on its assessment of tax compliance and transfer pricing, that it is probable that the Tax Authorities will accept its uncertain tax treatment.
+The Interpretation did not have an effect on the Bank and Subsidiaries consolidated financial statements as of December 31, 2022 and 2021.